 Facet Joint Block

-Southwest Scoliosis Institute’s board-certified, fellowship-trained orthopedic physicians Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Y. Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, have years of experience treating thousands of patients with complex spine conditions.
+Southwest Scoliosis Institute’s board-certified, fellowship-trained orthopedic physicians: Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Y. Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, have years of experience treating thousands of patients with complex spine conditions.
 In order to learn what is causing your pain, the doctor may utilize a few different tests.
-The treatment plan will always start with a conservative plan, and one can be a facet block.
+Also, the treatment plan will always start with a conservative plan — like a facet block.

-For your information, the facet block procedure consists of a local anesthetic and steroid This combination is injected directly into the suspected source of the pain.
+For your information, the facet block procedure consists of a local anesthetic and steroid.
+And then this combination is injected directly into the suspected source of the pain.
 For example, this injection will hopefully reduce the inflammation in the joint space of the spine.

 What is Facet Block

 The facet joint block consists of both a test and a type of treatment.
 First, the doctor injects lidocaine or Novocain into the facet joint or the small nerve branches going to the facet joint.
-A dentist uses the same medication to numb your jaw or by a doctor to sew up a laceration.
-The lidocaine numbs the area around the facet joint.
+As an example, a dentist uses the same medication to numb your jaw or by a doctor to sew up a laceration.
+Upon injection, the lidocaine numbs the area around the facet joint.
 If your pain goes away, the doctor can assume that the facet joint contributes to the problem.

 Why Use a Facet Block?

 Like other joints in the body, facet joints can cause pain when irritated or inflamed.
-The facet joint block also provides a “therapeutic trial.”
-This means that when completed, it should relieve your symptoms if the problem emanates from the structure being treated.
+Upon treating the facet joint, the block provides a “therapeutic trial.”
+For instance, this means that when completed, it should relieve your symptoms if the problem comes from the structure being treated.
 For example, medication injected into the joint during a facet joint block should numb the spot and remove the pain.
 Cortisone, a steroid, decreases inflammation in the joint and gives temporary relief for several weeks or months.